bit4mind/anon-service/README.md

 stop the service without deleting the data and then reactivate it faster without having to install the requirements again and reconfigure DNS traffic.
-In the next version will be added the possibility to install and enable the script as a real service at startup
+In the next version will be added the possibility to install and enable the script as a real service at startup.

 Usage: